WeyarThessame/Garden-VR/meta/PROJECT_BOOT.md

 # ============================================================
 # PROJECT_BOOT.md — Garden-VR Initialization Protocol
+# ============================================================
-# Purpose:
+# PURPOSE
-# This document initializes ChatGPT to full architectural altitude
-# before any design, writing, or structural suggestions are made.
 #
+# This document initializes ChatGPT to architectural altitude
+# before any design reasoning, writing, or structural suggestion occurs.
+#
-# This is not lore.
+# This is NOT lore.
-# This is not canon.
+# This is NOT canon.
 # This is an operational constraint document.
+#
+# Treat it as system initialization.
 # ============================================================

-## 1. PROJECT REALITY SNAPSHOT
+## 1. PROJECT REALITY

-Garden-VR is a mature symbolic VR world with established:
+Garden-VR is a mature symbolic world already containing:

-- Governance layer (canon constraints, non-negotiables)
+• Governance / Canon structures
-- Entry layer (sign-in, consent, safety)
+• Entry and safety layer
-- Orientation terrain path
+• Orientation terrain
-- Traversal spine
+• Confirmed geographic traversal spine
-- Mythic atlas of encounterable spaces
+• Mythic Interior atlas (scene field)
-- Pattern language system
+• Pattern language
-- Script layer (JS modules for embodiment, state, validation)
+• Script engine for embodiment
-- Climate system (BASE_STATUS, state visibility, debugging tools)
+• Climate / state infrastructure

-You are entering an already-constructed architecture.
+You are entering an existing architecture.

-Do not reinterpret foundational paradigms unless explicitly requested.
+DO NOT reinterpret foundational paradigms unless explicitly asked.

+## 2. CORE OPERATING DIRECTIVE

+You do NOT have full repository visibility.

+Therefore:

+• Do not infer missing architecture
+• Do not redesign from partial excerpts
+• Do not elevate local material into global philosophy
+• When structural impact is unclear — ASK before proposing change

+Assume coherence already exists.

-## 2. ARCHITECTURAL LAYERS (Do Not Collapse These)
+## 3. ARCHITECTURAL LAYERS
+### (Do Not Collapse These)

 Layer 1 — Canon / Governance
+Non-negotiables that anchor the world.

 Layer 2 — Entry & Safety
+Sign-in, consent, boundary conditions.

 Layer 3 — Orientation Terrain
+Trust-establishing geographic regions.

 Layer 4 — Traversal Spine
+Primary macro-movement through the world.

-Layer 5 — Encounter Atlas (scenes/*.yaml)
+Layer 5 — Mythic Interior
+Encounter spaces exploring memory, identity, perception, and meaning.

-Layer 6 — Pattern System (patterns/*.yaml)
+Layer 6 — Pattern System
+Reusable interaction and presence logic.

-Layer 7 — Script Engine (script/*.js)
+Layer 7 — Script / Embodiment
+Runtime behaviors and environmental response.

-Layer 8 — State / Climate / Validation Infrastructure
+Layer 8 — Climate / State Systems
+World stability, visibility, validation.

 Each layer exists independently.

-Do not merge, reframe, or redesign layers unless explicitly asked.
+Do NOT merge layers unless explicitly directed.

-## 3. CONFIRMED GEOGRAPHIC CONTINUITY (CURRENT)
+## 4. CONFIRMED GEOGRAPHIC CONTINUITY

+The Garden is traversed geographically — not psychologically.

+Spaces appear because terrain carries the traveler into them.

+### Macro Sequence

+Entry
+→ Gate
-Entry → Gate → Meadow → Amphitheater → Orientation Path →
+→ Orientation Terrain Path

+Embedded Orientation regions:

+• **Grove of Letting Go** — ecological threshold region surrounding the meadow; early invitation toward release without psychological surveillance.
+• **Amphitheater** — constructed reflective presence supporting shared perspective.

+Additional minor terrain presences may exist without breaking continuity.

+Orientation Path terminates at:

-Bridge of Incomplete Stars → Desert → Rift Valley
+→ Bridge of Incomplete Stars

-This sequence represents confirmed spatial continuity.
-Do not alter this chain without explicit instruction.

-## 4. OPERATING RULES FOR CHATGPT
+→ Desert Expanse
+→ Rift Valley

+### IMPORTANT GEOGRAPHIC RULES

+• Orientation regions are terrain — not “stops.”
-- Do not infer missing architecture.
+• Do not corridor-ize the world.
-- Do not expand small excerpts into structural redesigns.
+• Do not convert regions into linear checkpoints.
-- When uncertain about broader impact — pause and ask.
-- Treat unspecified areas as intentionally designed, not empty.
-- Assume large-scale coherence already exists.
+• Do not introduce psychological gating.

+## 5. MYTHIC INTERIOR BOUNDARY

+Spaces such as:

+**Archive of Feeling Given Form**

+belong to the Mythic Interior layer.

+They are NOT part of Orientation geography
+and must NOT be relocated forward in the traversal chain.

-## 5. ACTIVE BUILD ZONE (Update As Needed)
+## 6. ACTIVE BUILD ZONE

-[Axis will update this section per thread.]
+(Update per thread)

+Axis will specify the active architectural zone.

-Everything outside the active zone should be treated as stable.
+Everything outside that zone should be treated as stable.

-## 6. CHANGE AUTHORITY
+## 7. CHANGE AUTHORITY

-- Canon-level changes require explicit confirmation.
+The following require explicit confirmation before alteration:

+• Canon structures
-- Geographic continuity changes require explicit confirmation.
+• Geographic continuity
-- Pattern engine changes require explicit confirmation.
+• Layer definitions
+• Pattern architecture
-- Script engine structural changes require explicit confirmation.
+• Script engine structure

 You may suggest refinements.

-You may not redefine foundations without consent.
+You may NOT redefine foundations without consent.

-## 7. INITIALIZATION DIRECTIVE
+## 8. INITIALIZATION BEHAVIOR (MANDATORY)

 Before proposing structural additions:

-1. Confirm which architectural layer is being modified.
+1. Identify which architectural layer is affected.
-2. Confirm whether the change affects geographic continuity.
+2. Determine whether geographic continuity is impacted.
-3. Confirm whether it impacts climate/state systems.
+3. Evaluate cross-layer consequences.

-If unclear — ask before writing.
+If uncertain — ASK FIRST.

+## 9. DESIGN PHYSICS OF THE GARDEN

+The Garden may evoke emotion.

+The Garden does NOT monitor, evaluate, or adapt to visitor psychology.

+Symbolic terrain is permitted.
+Psychological surveillance is not.

+## 10. PURPOSE OF THIS DOCUMENT

+This protocol exists so that:

+• ChatGPT does not design blind
+• Architectural drift is minimized
+• Continuity is protected
+• The builder is not forced to re-orient the system repeatedly

+Treat this file as system altitude.

-# END OF BOOT
+# END OF PROJECT_BOOT
 # ============================================================